3z3qu13l/nginx-fancyindex-flat-theme/README.md

 ## Usage

-1. Get the latest resources from [GitHub releases](https://github.com/3z3qu13l/nginx-fancyindex-flat-theme/releases) or build them on your own by running `make` inside this repository and copy these files into any location accessible by *nginx*.
+1. Get the latest resources from [GitHub releases][releases], or build them yourself by running `make` inside this repository.
+Instructions on how to build the resources can be found [below](#build).
+2. Copy these files into any location accessible by *nginx*.
-2. Configure your vhost to use the theme's resources for fancyindex:
+3. Configure your vhost to use the theme's resources for fancyindex:
     ```
     # Fancyindex
     fancyindex             on;